Macedonian Ruins

 He said to them, "Because of your hardness of heart Moses permitted you to divorce your wives."
 (Matthew 19:8)

-Jesus admitted that Old Testament Law (Moses) permitted divorce1 and elsewhere he also said, "Whoever then annuls one of the least of these commandments, and teaches others to do the same, shall be called least in the kingdom of heaven"2 and that he had not come to "abolish the Law or the Prophets...but to fulfill."3
+Jesus admitted that Old Testament Law (God's law to Moses) permitted divorce1.
+Elsewhere, He also said, "Whoever then annuls one of the least of these commandments, and teaches others to do the same, shall be called least in the kingdom of heaven"2 and that He had not come to "abolish the Law or the Prophets...but to fulfill."3

 Annulling any part of the Law, including telling people they cannot divorce or be remarried, would incur the consequences of Jesus' warning.

-According to Moses' Law, and in Jesus' time, divorce proceedings were not necessary when adultery was present.
+According to God's Law, and so in Jesus' time, divorce proceedings were not necessary when adultery was confirmed.

 "If there is a man who commits adultery with another man's wife, one who commits adultery with his friend's wife, the adulterer and the adulteress shall surely be put to death."
 (Leviticus 20:10)

-To say then that the Bible only allows for divorce when adultery is in evidence is a blatant and dangerous mishandling of Scripture.
+To say then that the Bible only allows for 'divorce' when adultery is confirmed is a blatant and dangerous mishandling of Scripture.

 Unlike English, Biblical Greek is an exacting language.
-Words used are done is with intended purpose.
-Having five specific words depicting different aspects of our word for "love" is just one example.
-The phrase, "Making love." is a case in point.
+The words used are with intent.
+Greek uses five specific words depicting different aspects of our word for "love," for example.
+Phrases like "making love" or "love that dress" are a case in point.
 God-breathed scripture uses specific words with exacting intent.
-We, on the other hand, can be sloppy, vague, and/or biased in our interpretation and translation.
+On the other hand, we can be sloppy, vague, and/or biased in our interpretation and translation.

 Thus says the LORD, "Where is the certificate of divorce By which I have sent your mother away?"
 (Isaiah 50:1)